Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Conclusion

 \section{Conclusion}

-We developed a cost-based Stackelberg game for finding long-term investment strategies that can secure electric power systems from load attacks and associated voltage collapse.
-This game allocates the resources of the defender and the attacker strategically over the loads and control devices under the players' budget constraints.
-To address the scalability of the CBSG to large power systems, a bidirectional, parallel, evolutionary generic algorithm (BPEGA) was developed.
-Finally, we proposed a robust-defense (RD) method to address realistic scenarios where the defender lacks full information about the attacker's resources.
-It was demonstrated that robust, successful defense is feasible for both load and/or information-uncertain scenarios unless the defender is much more resource-limited than the attacker.
+We investigated scalable, robust game-theoretic investment solutions for securing electric power systems from load attacks and associated voltage collapse.
+To address the scalability of the proposed methods to large power systems, a bidirectional, parallel, evolutionary generic algorithm (BPEGA) was developed.
+Moreover, we proposed a robust-defense (RD) method to address realistic scenarios where the defender lacks full information about the attacker's budget.
+It is demonstrated that the system operator is able to preserve voltage stability for both load- and/or information-uncertain scenarios unless its reactive power compensation resources are much more limited than the load attacker's resources.